 Requirements: EU citizens’ personal information can only be collected and processed if the concerned party gives consent after having been informed in detail about the procedure.
 Collecting organizations must ensure that the information is not destroyed, altered, lost, as well as disclosed, stored or access without authorization.

-- identity of the [data] controller and (if applies) their representative
+- the identity of the [data] controller and (if applies) their representative

 - purpose of the processing for which the data is collected